void-linux/void-packages/CONTRIBUTING.md

 This is also described in the [manual](https://github.com/voidlinux/void-packages/blob/master/Manual.md) in deeper detail.

-There's a helper tool for comitting packages in the [xtools](https://github.com/chneukirchen/xtools) package:
+There's a helper tool for committing packages in the [xtools](https://github.com/chneukirchen/xtools) package:

     $ xbump <pkgname>